Vinod Kumar Paul: Early life and education

 He joined the All India Institute of Medical Sciences where he served as faculty for nearly three decades and as Head of the Department of Pediatrics for nearly a decade.

 Physician scientist

-Dr. V.K.Paul specialized in the field of neonatology.
+V.K.Paul specialized in the field of neonatology.
 He is associated with capacity building and the scale up of neonatal resuscitation and kangaroo mother care in India.

 The newborn division at AIIMS headed by him has been a WHO Collaborating Centre for Training and Research since 1997.

 His research contributes to understanding neonatal sepsis with focus on antimicrobial resistance.

-He is editor of the ‘Ghai Essential Pediatrics’, the textbook for undergraduate medical students in India currently into its 9th Edition.
+He is editor of the 'Ghai Essential Pediatrics', the textbook for undergraduate medical students in India currently into its 9th Edition.

 Public health in India

-Dr. V.K.
-Paul has been closely associated with India’s health policy and programs since 1980.
+V.K.
+Paul has been closely associated with India's health policy and programs since 1980.